89netraM/hotheaded-vscode/VoiceLines.md

 * "Have you even *read* the documentation?"
 * "Ok, *now* you're just wasting my time"
 * "You know, programming isn't for everyone..."
+* "R.T.F.M."
-* "R.T.F.M" (Accronym for "Read the fucking manual")
+  Acronym for "Read the fucking manual"
 * "Here's a suggestion, stop doing that!"
 * "It's called syntax, idiot"
 * "Go ahead, run it.
-See what happens"
+See what happens."
-* "Now this is just sad.."
+* "Now this is just sad..."
-* "Well, at least your consisten in being bad"
+* "Well, at least your consistent in being bad"
-* "you idiot, of course that wouldn't work"
+* "You idiot, of course that wouldn't work"
 * "Hmph, this is not at all acceptable"
-* "ugh, your useless"
+* "Ugh, your useless"
-* "eww, your code stinks"
+* "Eww, your code stinks"
-* "Should have expected as mutch from you"
+* "Should have expected as much from you"
 * "Do you seriously expect me to compile this?"
 * "Hmph, your code is trash and so are you"
 * "Pathetic"